My name is Imogen Clark and I write bestselling books about ordinary English families with extraordinary stories to tell.

 My novels have topped Amazon storewide charts eight times and Where the Story Starts has also been shortlisted for the Contemporary Romantic Novel of the Year Award 2020.

 If you’re interested in keeping in touch then I send my readers a regular NEWSLETTER featuring special offers and giveaways.
+Subscribers also get access to my Reading Room which is an exclusive, password protected area of my website.
 To sign up just fill the box in on the right of the screen.

 I live in Yorkshire, England with my husband and children.
 My first burning ambition was to be a solicitor and so I read Law at Manchester University and then worked for many years at a commercial law firm.
 After leaving my legal career behind to care for my children, I turned to my second love – books.
 I returned to university, studying part-time whilst the children were at school and was awarded a BA in English Literature with First Class Honours.